NormalNvim/NormalNvim/README.md

 ## TODOS
 * The plugins [vim-doxygen](https://github.com/Zeioth/vim-doxygen) and [vim-typedoc](https://github.com/Zeioth/vim-typedoc) are not compatible with windows yet.
 Is it planned to re-write them on lua with windows support, but in the meantime if you are on windows, please don't use them.
+* Add hyperlinks to the file names in the readme.
+* Improve the description of some plugins in the readme.